Request a Free Consultation

 I have a vacation property, can I add it to my Farmowners Insurance Policy?

+One of the things people don't know about farm insurance is that you can get coverage for seasonal dwellings.
 Depending on the carrier, vacation dwellings are insurable for property and liability on a Farmowners insurance policy.
 Some insurance companies will not insure an unoccupied dwelling and others will only insure a dwelling if there is central heat, scenarios which may exclude your seasonal get-a-way from being coverable on your Farmowners policy.
 Still, there are many carriers who will simply add the location and acreage to the liability portion of the policy and add the seasonal dwelling as an additional structure.

 The best thing to do is consult your agent about your company’s appetite for adding seasonal to a Farmowners policy and if they can’t do it you may be forced to switch Farmowners insurance companies or purchase a dwelling fire policy (which may come with limited perils).
 This is a reason why it is important to deal with an agent with multiple options for your Farmowners Insurance Program.